S.African judge in Zuma graft trial recuses himself

 "The integrity of the judicial process must be protected against any reasonable taint of suspicion so that the public and litigants may have the highest confidence in the integrity and fairness of our courts," he said.

-Zuma faces 16 counts of fraud, graft and racketeering over the purchase of fighter jets, patrol boats and equipment while he was vice president in the late 1990s.
+Zuma faces 16 counts of fraud, graft and racketeering over the purchase of fighter jets, patrol boats and equipment from five European arms firms while he was vice president in the late 1990s.

+The accusations arise from a contract that was sealed in 1999, when he was vice president.

 The embattled former head of state's long-awaited trial ran into a string of legal delays after starting in May 2021.